 The Clench...and Psychedelics: Part I

 But, just letting go of self-scolding does not make for a process of change.
-It may, if we could achieve it, leave us with empty hands, not receiving hands.
-The second tripper in last Tuesday’s group addressed that question when they said that they saw how the act of engaging with all this evaluative stuff, rumination, and even digging around in trauma memories, was useless.
+It may, if we manage to achieve it, leave us with empty hands, but not with giving/receiving hands.
+The second tripper in last Tuesday’s group addressed that question when they said that they saw how the act of engaging with all this evaluative stuff, rumination, and even digging around in trauma memories, was not helpful.
 To them, it was simply: don’t engage with the devil and his machinations, turn to God and pray.
 This may or may not be your symbol system, and if it’s not, no matter, the basics are the same.
 We tend to approach our life issues in the closed-handed way, straining, and trying, and blaming ourselves when things don’t go right, probably exhausting ourselves, when in fact, the process of change is happening quite independently of that strenuous activity.
 We should put our energy and our will towards that process of change, and water that garden, not the weird Addams Family garden of self-blame.

 Next week: Part II!